 Estate planning and administration services above and beyond the ordinary.
 We have the breadth of knowledge and depth of experience to help our clients accomplish their estate planning goals.
-Our eight trusts and estates lawyers provide comprehensive estate planning for individuals, couples, families, and family businesses.
+Our nine trusts and estates lawyers provide comprehensive estate planning for individuals, couples, families, and family businesses.
 Each of our senior estate planning attorneys brings more than 30 years of experience to wealth transfer planning, offering a coordinated approach that goes well beyond simply drafting legal documents.

 We give special attention to real estate interests, closely held businesses and other enterprises.
 We combine tax expertise, business knowledge and common sense to help protect and preserve wealth for generations to come.
 Many of our clients have done well and are interested in giving back through charitable contributions.
 We counsel our clients as to the most effective and tax-efficient ways to benefit charitable organizations.
 We have significant expertise in establishing private foundations, assisting with the creation of donor-advised funds, and forming charitable trusts of all kinds.